Updated March 4, 2023

 Introduction To Junit Interview Questions And Answers

 Junit is a platform to do unit testing for Java programming language.
-It is an important framework for test driven development on Java.
-Junit is linked as JAR during compile time.
+It is an important framework for test-driven development on Java.
+Junit is linked to JAR during compile time.
 It is the most commonly used external testing library for Java language.

 Part 1 – Junit Interview Questions (Basic)

-This first part covers basic Junit Interview Questions and Answers
+This first part covers basic Questions and Answers

-Important features of Junit are mentioned as below −
+Important features of Junit are mentioned below −

-- It Provides annotation function to identify the suitable test methods.
+- It Provides an annotation function to identify suitable test methods.

-- It provides assertions function to test the expected results.
+- It provides an assertions function to test the expected results.